EmbarkStudios/opensource/.github/ISSUE_TEMPLATE/bug_report.md

 If useful, add screenshots to help explain your problem.

 **Code example**
-If possible, share a minimal code reproduction the has the problem.
+If possible, share a minimal code reproduction of the problem.

 **Environment:**
  - OS: [e.g. Windows 10, iOS 14]